-The registration fees for club participants are \$24.00 per student and adult leader and \$40.00 general liability insurance fee per club.
+The registration fees for club participants are \$33 per Explorer and adult leader and \$40.00 general liability insurance fee per club.

-For adult leadership, the clubs require two adult sponsors (Sponsor and Associate Sponsor) and five youth participants.
-Ideally, one of the sponsors should be a school administrator.
+For adult leadership, the clubs require two adult leaders (Sponsor and Associate Sponsor) and five youth participants.
 Due to the ages of the participants and the nature of the activities, a ratio of one adult to ten students is recommended.
 The other adults can be parents of participants.
-All registered adults must complete the online Youth Protection training program.
+All registered adults must complete the online Youth Protection training.